johnnynunez/Centreon/centreon-web/README.md

 ```
 , and then connect to the Centreon web interface to finish the setup.

+It is optional if monitoring is not running
 Then remove centcore.cmd
 ```bash
 rm -rf /var/lib/centreon/centcore.cmd